-In spite of the fact that financial analysis is very useful in deciding financial strengths and weaknesses of a company, its correctness depends on the information available in financial statements.
-In that capacity, the financial analysis also suffers from limitations of the financial statements.
+While financial analysis assists in deciding Financial strengths and weaknesses of a company, its correctness depends on the quality and extent of information available in financial statements.
+The limitations of the financial statements , results in Limitation of financial analysis .

 Some other limitations of financial analysis may include: